brianoneil/kanban-flow/kanban-mcp-server/README.md

 **Creating Cards:**
 > "Create a new card called 'Implement user authentication' in the 'Backend' project with a detailed description of the requirements"

+**Adding Images to Cards:**
+> "Upload this screenshot and add it to a new card about the UI bug in the header component"
+>
+> "Create a card documenting the new dashboard design with the mockup image I provide"

 **Breaking Down Tasks:**
 > "Break down the 'User Authentication System' into smaller tasks and create cards for each component: login form, password reset, JWT tokens, session management, and OAuth integration"